rootisgod/rootisgod/_drafts/2020-09-12-Setting-Up-A-Static-Website-In-Azure.md

 ![](/assets/images/2020/Setting-Up-A-Static-Website-In-Azure/170.png)

+But, it's not an HTTPS connection which isn't ideal nowadays.
 Now, we can look at how to use our domain name and get a free HTTPS certificate from Azure.

 ## Custom Domain Setup